rishikeshsreehari/personal-blog/content/blog/blogging-with-friction/index.md

 title: Blogging with Friction
 date: 2025-01-15
 excerpt: "A reflection on my journey from WordPress to Hugo, embracing the challenges, creativity, and joy of blogging with friction—written as my entry for January's IndieWeb Carnival."
-description: "
-A reflection on my journey from WordPress to Hugo, embracing the challenges, creativity, and joy of blogging with friction—written as my entry for January's IndieWeb Carnival."
+description: "A reflection on my journey from WordPress to Hugo, embracing the challenges, creativity, and joy of blogging with friction—written as my entry for January's IndieWeb Carnival."
 url: /blogging-friction/
 keywords:
   - "blogging with friction"